Can I Get Another Title Loan if I’m Unemployed?

 Other Ways of Dealing With Unemployment

-While they may not be enough to single handedly pull you out of your unemployment slump, every little bit helps, so we’ve gathered together a few other ways to alleviate the lull before you can get another job or steady source of income.
+While they may not be enough to single-handedly pull you out of your unemployment slump, every little bit helps, so we’ve gathered together a few other ways to alleviate the lull before you can get another job or steady source of income.

-- Getting on unemployment so you can recieve some kind of income, even if it’s just a trickle, should be your first priority.
+- Getting on unemployment so you can receive some kind of income, even if it’s just a trickle, should be your first priority.
 Unemployment is one of the few social safety nets we have in America, and while it will only last three months and you won’t be making nearly as much as before, something is always better than nothing.

 - Participating in the gig economy is your next best bet.
-While you may not be able to be hired full time, the gig economy is alive and well in America today and if you can carve your own little niche in it, can be quite lucrative.
+While you may not be able to be hired full-time, the gig economy is alive and well in America today and if you can carve your own little niche in it, can be quite lucrative.
 The best websites to track down gigs are Fiverr, Upwork, and believe it or not, Craigslist.

 - Selling or pawning some of your possessions can be another way to bring in some quick cash.
-For household knick knacks and clothes a garage sale is your best bet, while for jewelry or electronics a pawn shop is a better bet.
-If you have the know-how you can also sell them online on sites like Amazon, Ebay, or Craigslist.
+For household knick-knacks and clothes a garage sale is your best bet, while for jewelry or electronics a pawn shop is a better bet.
+If you have the know-how you can also sell them online on sites like Amazon, eBay, or Craigslist.

-- Personal loans from friends or family are no one's first option, but can be an effective way of getting the money to handle financial problems.
+- Personal loans from friends or family are no one's first option but can be an effective way of getting the money to handle financial problems.
 Even if they charge interest, it’s fairly likely it’ll be at a significantly lower rate than the punishingly high ones you’ll face from credit cards.
 If you do take a personal loan from a friend or family member though, we implore you to at least sketch out the amount of the loan, when it’s due, and what the payment schedule will look like beforehand.
 It’s the best way of avoiding the drama that can otherwise ensue from mixing business and the personal.